andrewdotn/crk-db/README.md

   Entries from individual sources are **not** imported as main entries in the ALTLab database.
 Instead they are stored as subentries (using the `dataSources` field).
 The import script merely matches entries from individual sources to a main entry, or creates a main entry if none exists.
 An aggregation script then does the work of combining information from each of the subentries into a main entry (see the next step).

+5. After all the data sources have been imported into the database, you can run the aggregation script which updates the main entry with data from the individual data sources: `aggregate data/database.ndjson`.

-5. For convenience, you can perform all the above steps with a single command in the terminal: `npm run build` | `yarn build`.
+6. For convenience, you can perform all the above steps with a single command in the terminal: `npm run build` | `yarn build`.
 In order for this command to work, you will need each of the following files to be present in the `/data` directory, with these exact filenames:

-* `MD-CW-mappings.tsv`
+* `ALTLab.tsv`
 * `Maskwacis.tsv`
 * `Wolvengrey.toolbox`